Nozbe/Michael.team/en/_posts/2009-12-09-leweb-discussions-where-are-multimillionaire.md

 ## 1. We're Europeans, we prefer jobs, not risky startups

-Not me, I've set up my company right after college (and it took me a while until I nailed it with [Nozbe](http://nozbe.com)), but most of my friends wanted a nice steady job and started climbing their career path in a big company after studies.
+Not me, I've set up my company right after college (and it took me a while until I nailed it with [Nozbe][n]), but most of my friends wanted a nice steady job and started climbing their career path in a big company after studies.

 Already during my studies I found out that most of my friends where dreaming of great jobs with great salaries, company car, mobile phone, laptop and all the benefits that come from working for a giant corporation.